KrisKodira/kriskodirablog/content/blog/google-tagmanager-cookie-consent-using-google-tag-manager.md

 ![](/Screenshot 2019-11-15 at 23.06.37.png)

 As you can see below the "Tags not fired" headline, none of the tags we created are being fired.
 Which is exactly what you want.
+Now once you click "Yes" you will see the Tracker you added jump to "Tags fired on this page".
+Right now your tracker is loaded inside the website and working.